argoproj/argo-events/docs/tutorials/07-filters.md

 # Filters

 In previous sections, you have seen how to trigger an Argo workflow based on events.
 In this tutorial, you will learn how to apply filters on event data and context.
-Filters provide you mechanism to apply constraints on the events in order to determine a valid event.
+Filters provide a powerful mechanism to apply constraints on the events in order to determine a validity.

 Argo Events offers 3 types of filters: